 The MEAA is the Media Arts and Entertainment Alliance, itself a merger of older actor and journalist unions.
-As well as being the peak representative body for journalists, the union gives its name to a journalistic code of ethics its members are bound to, even as some have found to the point of imprisonment.
-Arguably journalism has little in common with acting except they are both considered among the creative industries.
-Both factions also keep a distinct identity within the shared concern.
+As well as being the peak representative body for journalists, the union gives its name to a journalistic code of ethics its members are bound to, as some have followed to the point of imprisonment.
+Journalism has little in common with acting except they are among the creative industries.
+Both factions keep a distinct identity within the shared concern.

-The MEAA said the merger talks were a matter of securing the future of its existence.
-It is not struggling financial now. it said, but the GFC accelerated long-term industry trends in A/NZ including the decline of the newsprint business, loss of FTA television advertising and declining support for performance arts.
-The union is worried its member base will shrink to the point it will lose its profitable enterprise and with it all its economies of scale.
+The MEAA said merger talks were about securing its existence.
+It is not struggling financially, it said, but the GFC accelerated long-term industry trends in A/NZ including the decline of the newsprint business, loss of FTA television advertising and declining support for performance arts.
+The union is worried its member base will shrink to the point it will lose its profitability and economies of scale.

-Last Monday, the MEAA sent an email to all its members saying it was investigating potential marriage proposals.
-The major acceptance criteria the union had in mind was quality in the partnership.
+Last Monday, the MEAA sent an email to members saying it was investigating marriage proposals.
+The major acceptance criteria the union wanted was quality in the partnership.
 “It did not want to be absorbed,” it said.
-Beyond that they were looking to share with unions active in the same industries and covering similar work, nationally solvent, committed to organising as they were, and “internally functional.”
+They were looking to share with unions active in the same industries and covering similar work, nationally solvent, committed to organising as they were, and “internally functional.”

-Senior members of both unions have already laid much of the groundwork for the wedding but it acknowledges there are sticking points in the dowry much of which relate to power structures.
-For instance, the union is unsure whether existing autonomies will carry over to the combined body and how many seats they will have at council and executive levels.
-It is also concerned how it impacts their current set of paid officials.
+Senior members of both unions have laid much of the groundwork but there are sticking points over power structures.
+The union is unsure whether existing autonomies will carry over to the combined body and how many seats they will have at council and executive levels.
+It is also concerned how it impacts paid officials.

-The MEAA is now calling for a vote of members for approval to continue to work towards an in-principal agreement with the CPSU.
-It is also asking its members what other issues have not been considered.
+The MEAA is calling for a vote of approval to work towards an in-principal agreement with the CPSU.
+It is also asking members what other issues have not been considered.
 It launched a merger debate blog for members to discuss the issue.
 The early comments suggest there is a lot of opposition to the proposals with a tally of 14 comments to 2 going against the proposal at the time of writing.

-Alliance Queensland Secretary, Terry O’Connor said on the blog the merger is “not a done deal” but it is difficult to accept this totally given the emotional investment those already in the talks have in a successful outcome.
-With 160,000 members in the CPSU and just 22,000 in the MEAA it is difficult to accept it as a marriage of equals.
-While O’Connor’s blog has had some engagement and response, it is surprising to see so little questioning of it in the media so far from journalists who are directly affected.
+Queensland Secretary, Terry O’Connor said on the blog the merger is “not a done deal” but there is much emotional investment in a successful outcome.
+With 160,000 members in the CPSU and 22,000 in the MEAA it is not marriage of equals.
+While O’Connor’s blog has had some engagement and response, it is surprising to see so little questioning of it in the media so far from journalists directly affected.